Shri-s123/Azure-WAF-Validation/Azure_Audit_SecurityContact_Alert/README.md

 ## COMPLIANT TEST SCENARIO
     Login to azure portal
-    Go to Microsoft Defender for cloud
+    Go to security in AD
-    Click on Environment Settings under Management in Left Menu Add Email in Email Notifications